sonianicoletti/Essence_LLM/data/markdown/Retrospective_practice.md

 # AGILE Retrospective

-Use this practice to gather insight into a period of activity or event, and to generate actions for improvement.
+Use the Agile Retrospective practice to gather insight into a period of activity or event, and to generate actions for improvement.

 It includes basic instructions on the performance of retrospectives and a catalogue or useful techniques that can be use to keep the retrospectives focused, productive and entertaining.

+This documents contains

 ## Contents